return/branca/README.md

 # Security

-_NOTE: Branca uses orion for its cryptographic primitives and due to orion not receiving any formal security audit, the same security risks that orion has also applies to this Branca implementation if one uses it in production.
-For a better understanding about the security risks involved, see the orion [wiki](https://github.com/orion-rs/orion/wiki/Security)._
+_NOTE: Branca uses Orion for its cryptographic primitives and due to Orion not receiving any formal security audit, the same security risks that Orion has also applies to this Branca implementation if one uses it in production.
+For a better understanding about the security risks involved, see the Orion [wiki](https://github.com/orion-rs/orion/wiki/Security)._

 **⚠️ Use at your own risk. ⚠️**